weaveworks/weave-gitops-private/.github/ISSUE_TEMPLATE/cve.md

 ---
 ## Report

-This section to be completed when you want to report a potential vulnerability to w managed by Vulnerability Manager
+This section to be completed when you want to report a potential vulnerability to be managed by Vulnerability Manager

 **Describe**